TRON-Bioinformatics/neofox/README.md

 - `identifier`: the patient identifier
 - `mhcIAlleles`: comma separated MHC I alleles of the patient for HLA-A, HLA-B and HLA-C. If homozygous, the allele should be added twice.
 - `mhcIIAlleles`: comma separated  MHC II alleles of the patient for HLA-DRB1, HLA-DQA1, HLA-DQB1, HLA-DPA1 and HLA-DPB1.
 If homozygous, the allele should be added twice.
 - `tumorType`: tumour entity in TCGA study abbreviation format (https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations).
-This field is required for expression imputation and at the moment the following tumor types are supported:
+This field is required for expression imputation.
+The supported tumor types are listed under "Input data" in the documentation.

 ## 5 Output data

-The output data is returned by default in a short wide tab separated values file (`--with-table`).
-Optionally, it can be provided in JSON format (`--with-json`).
+The output data is returned by default in tsv and json format.
+With the command line flag `--with-all-neoepitopes`, two additional files are generated containing the epitope candidates for MHCI and MHCII with NetMHCpan predictions below the given thresholds.